 Our basic support includes tuition scholarships, generous stipends, and subsidized health insurance.

-- For 2013-14, the minimum stipend is $18,500 for nine months; many programs and fellowships provide twelve months of support and higher stipend amounts, some as high as $33,000.
+- For 2015-16, the minimum stipend is $22,000 for eleven months; many programs and fellowships provide twelve months of support and higher stipend amounts, some as high as $34,000.

-We also offer three special fellowships -- the George W. Woodruff, the Emory Graduate Diversity, and the Arts & Sciences Fellowships.
+We also offer three special fellowships -- the George W. Woodruff, the Emory Graduate Diversity, and the Laney Graduate Fellowships.
 All of them provide higher stipends and 12 months of support.

 We know that our students’ primary task is to grow as committed and creative intellectual leaders, and our support is structured to permit our students to focus on their academic work.